• Skip to main content

 Sprinkling salt, pepper, and garlic powder over a piece of meat.

 1. If you use a Big Green Egg, add a generous layer of charcoal and light the fire.
-Preheat the Egg to 250 degrees F. Add a large chunk of unsoaked wood, about three inches square, then add the plate setter, legs up, and the cooking grid.
+Preheat the Egg to 250°F. Add a few large chunks of unsoaked wood, about three inches square, then add the plate setter with legs up and the cooking grid.

-2. To set up other grills or smokers, follow the manufacturer’s directions for indirect cooking or smoking and preheat to 250 degrees F. Add wood as specified by the manufacturer.
+2. To set up other grills or smokers, follow the manufacturer’s directions for indirect cooking or smoking and preheat to 250°F. Add wood as specified by the manufacturer.
 The goal is to have a consistent temperature and a steady thin stream of pale bluish-gray smoke.

 3. Set the rack of beef short ribs on the grate, meat side up.
-If you have a leave-in instant-read meat thermometer, insert it into the thickest part of the meat, not touching the bone, and close the lid.
+Insert a leave-in meat thermometer into the thickest part of the meat, not touching the bone, and close the lid.

 A plate of short ribs on a Big Green Egg.